morey-tech/managed-argocd-lab-template/README.md

 1. Navigate back to the Argo CD UI, and click "NEW APP".
 2. In the top right, click "EDIT AS YAML".
-3. Paste the contents of `guestbook.yaml` (in the root of the repo).
+3. Paste the contents of `apps/guestbook.yaml` from your repo.
     ```yaml
     apiVersion: argoproj.io/v1alpha1
     kind: Application